expkg-zone58/metadata-extract/readme.md

 # Usage
 ````
-import module namespace metadata = 'expkg-zone58.image.metadata';
+import module namespace metadata = 'expkg-zone58:image.metadata';
 metadata:read("C:\Users\andy\Desktop\russian.jpg")
 ````
 Additionally functions are provided to process some common tags, such as GPS information.

 # Installation
-The library is packaged in the [EXpath](http://expath.org/spec/pkg) xar format with the DrewNoakes jars included.
+The library is packaged in the [EXpath](http://expath.org/spec/pkg) xar format with the DrewNoakes jars included (version 2.10)
 It is targeted at BaseX.
-It requires at least BaseX 8.2 (because the expkg2012 format is used).
+It was tested against BaseX version 8.6.2.
 It can be installed into the BaseX repository by executing:
 ````
 "https://github.com/expkg-zone58/metadata-extract/releases/download/v1.0.9/metadata-extractor-1.0.10.xar"